NuevoFoundation/workshops/content/english/python-basics/conditional-statements-loops/nested-loops.md

         statement(B)
     statement(A)
 ```
-In the `while` loop above, when expressionA is `False`, we will skip the whole block.
-When expressionA is `True`, we will check expressionB.
-If expressionB is `True`, statement(B) will be executed.
-If expressionB is `False`, we will skip and return to statement(A).
+In the `while` loop above, when expressionA produces `False`, we will skip the whole block.
+When expressionA produces `True`, we will check expressionB.
+If expressionB produces `True`, statement(B) will be executed.
+If expressionB produces `False`, we will skip and go to statement(A).
 <br/><br/>
-In conclusion, if expressionA is `False`, none of the statements will be executed; statement(A) and statement(B) will both be executed if and only if both expressionA and expressionB are `True`.
+In conclusion, if expressionA produces `False`, none of the statements will be executed; statement(A) and statement(B) will both be executed if and only if both expressionA and expressionB produce `True`.

 Let us take a look at one example for nested while loop.
  ```python